CW Ticket Sentiment Analyzer

 Function agent guide for Builder - retrieve and cache ConnectWise ticket sentiment for reuse across agent workflows.

-Reusable Ticket Sentiment & Experience Analysis Function
+Reusable Ticket Sentiment and Experience Analysis Function

 Overview